-All survivor benefits combined must not exceed 100% of the old-age or disability pension the deceased received or was entitled to receive.
+The maximum combined survivor pension is 100% of the old-age or disability pension the deceased received or was entitled to receive.

-The insured may also receive survivor benefits under the work injury program.
+A survivor may also receive survivor benefits under the work injury program.
 The total amount received is 100% of the work injury survivor pension plus the portion of the nonwork injury survivor pension that exceeds this amount.

-Survivor lump sum: A lump sum of one month of the pension the deceased received or was entitled to receive with at least 180 months of coverage is paid for each six-month period of coverage.
+Survivor grant: A lump sum of one month of the old-age or disability pension the deceased received or was entitled to receive with at least 180 months of coverage is paid for each six-month period of coverage.
 If there is more than one widow, the pension is split equally.